In the last section you deal with growing and scaling.

 The further development of a start-up may take place qualitatively and/or quantitatively.
 Then “growth & scaling” can take place organically, financed with own funds, or with “external” funds – both take place and ultimately also depend on how quickly someone wants to scale.

-– It is a popular wisdom that organic growth is considered “healthy”.
-That way, you don’t have investors asserting their interests.
-Such growth models also depend heavily on the cash flow generated, which is used to scale.
+It is common wisdom that organic growth is considered “healthy”.
+You don’t then have investors who assert their interests.
+Such growth models also depend heavily on the cash flow generated, which is used for scaling.

-– Growth with third-party funding usually happens faster – but you have to be able to solidly convince investors to put in their funds.
-Often these commitments are not only financing, but also networking and consulting services.
-Good “pitching” to investors is the key performance that must succeed (see Launch & Implementation).
+Growth with third-party funds usually happens faster – but you have to be able to convince investors very solidly so that they contribute their funds.
+These commitments are often not just financing, but also networks and consulting services.
+Pitching well to investors is the key achievement that must be successful (see Launch & Implementation).

 Smart-up is happy to advise you on the challenges of growth and is also well connected internationally with the financial and start-up scene.